-SUSPENSION
+SUSPENSION STATUS

 A student in warning status who does not return to good standing status after one term will be placed in suspension status.
 A student in suspension status is not eligible to receive federal financial aid or veteran's educational benefits, but may continue to attend classes if the student makes other payment arrangements.
 This status continues during periods of non-enrollment.
-A student may reestablish eligibility for federal financial aid or veteran's educational benefits as set forth in the following section entitled Re-Establishing Federal Financial Aid Eligibility.